These functions are rbind()

 ; see Details for how they differ.

-Two or more matchdata
+Two or more

-output of calls to match.data()
+objects the output of calls tomatch.data()

-Supplied objects must either be all matchdata
+, respectively.
+Supplied objects must either be allmatchdata

-objects or all
+objects or allgetmatches

-Passed to rbind()
+Passed to

 .